 The war in Shanghai was tied to the Brussels Conference and the expectation that the League of Nations would intervene.
-In hindsight, you were correct that China should not have persisted in Shanghai for like three months, fighting the Japanese in a three-dimensional warfare.
-But, if you read Wellington Koo memoirs, you would see that British, French and American repeatedly said that should China win some decisive battles, then it would be easier for the League of Nations to intervene on behalf of China.
+In hindsight, China should not have persisted in Shanghai for like three months, fighting the Japanese in a three-dimensional warfare.
+But, if you read Wellington Koo’s memoirs, you would see that the British, the French and the Americans repeatedly said that should China win some decisive battles, then it would be easier for the League of Nations to intervene on behalf of China.
 It was the international game at play.

-As far as northern China was concerned, China would lose the five provinces the same way as Manchuria if no battle of Shanghai was waged.
-Japan was delayed by the Battle of Shanghai as well as its selfish capitalists’ care for their properties in coastal Qingdao.
-Anybody who read China’s map could tell that should Japan landed in Qingdao, they could go along Long-Hai Railway to cut the whole China into two halves.
-In light of the fact that China successfully protracted in its resistance war, we could not tell the general strategy was wrong.
+As far as northern China was concerned, China would lose the five provinces the same way as Manchuria if no battle of Shanghai was ever waged.
+Japan was delayed by the Battle of Shanghai as well as hindered by its selfish capitalists’ care for their properties in coastal Qingdao.
+Anybody who read China’s map could tell that should Japan land in Qingdao, they could go along the Long-Hai Railway to cut the whole China into two halves.
+In light of the fact that China successfully protracted in its resistance war, for eight years, we could not tell the general strategy was wrong.
 Important is not to look at the issues in hind sight.

-Chiang fell into the trap of thinking his war in Shanghai could ultimately be brokered by the international powers like in 1932.
-To know why he was misled, check Wellington Memoirs.
-Other than the misleading matter that related to European powers and America, there was another factor of China’s false hope, i.e., the Soviets.
-Chiang was naive in thinking that the USSR would join the war – a factor that Japan was cautious in Manchuria area throughout 1937.
-USSR, before Xian Coup of Dec 1936, did want a military alliance treaty with Chiang, which China declined.
+Chiang Kai-shek fell into the trap of thinking that his war in Shanghai could ultimately be brokered by the international powers like in 1932.
+To know why he was misled, check Wellington Koo’s Memoirs.
+Other than the misleading matter that related to the European powers and America, there was another factor of China’s false hope, i.e., the Soviets.
+Chiang was naive in thinking that the USSR would join the war – a factor that Japan was cautious about in Manchuria area throughout 1937.
+The USSR, before the Xian Coup of Dec 1936, did want a military alliance treaty with Chiang, which China declined.
 That was at the time Stalin was paranoid about the possibility of wars on the two fronts.
 Otherwise, the Russians, if in a military alliance with China, could be bound or Japan would think twice before attacking China.

-Chiang Kai-shek committed a grave mistake in misjudging Americans throughout his early life.
-The time interval between the League of Nations resolutions in early October and the Brussels Conference in early Nov was crucial for China.
+Chiang Kai-shek committed a grave mistake in misjudging the Americans throughout his early life.
+The time interval between the League of Nations’ resolutions in early October and the Brussels Conference in early Nov was crucial for China.
 Japan knew it and did its best to thwart China’s diplomatic initiatives.
 The only reason that the British passed on the hot potato to the Nine Power Treaty countries was for the Americans to step in.
-The delay in the conference till Chinese defense was almost collapse should make every Chinese aware of the importance that a nation like China should not count on anybody else other than themselves.
+The delay in the conference till the Chinese defense was almost in total collapse should make every Chinese aware of the importance that a nation like China should not count on anybody else other than themselves.
 (Do not forget that in 1931, President Herbet Hoover gave Japan a free hand in the invasion of Manchuria on the pretext that Japan could not tolerate a half-Bolshevik China.
 For details, see http://www.republicanchina.org/ManchuriaIncident.pdf)

-Back to Shanghai Battle of 1937: China had to fight a war to secure Northern China.
-Without Battle of Shanghai, you could bet that Northern China would become Manchuria the Second.
-Besides, police, i.e., former armies of 29th Corps, had slaughtered Japanese in Tongzhou on July 29th, and Japan had officially mobilized its army against China – the point of no return right there.
+Back to the Shanghai Battle of 1937: China had to fight a war to secure Northern China.
+Without the Battle of Shanghai, you could bet that Northern China would become Manchuria the Second.
+Besides, police, i.e., the former army soliders of the 29th Corps, had slaughtered Japanese in Tongzhou on July 29th, and Japan had officially mobilized its army against China – the point of no return right there.
 (Japan, on July 11th, made the decision to send 4 homeland shidan to China.
 Bertram, a leftist-leaning news reporter as well as a friend of Smedley, was in Japan to report the event.
 On page 23 of UNCONQUERED, Bertram noted the Japanese newspaper ‘extra’, stating that “japan sends an army to north china… four divisions to leave at once…”)

 It was true that China picked the fight in Shanghai.
 Chiang merely wanted a replay of 1932.
-But foreign powers chose not to intervene, other than USSR with military support for China and sending in the Soviet air force during the Battle of Nanking.
+But the foreign powers chose not to intervene, other than the USSR providing China with military support for China and sending in the Soviet air force during the Battle of Nanking.
 Stalin, being deeply worried that China would lose the war and capitulate to Japan, had fragrantly sent in the Soviet airforce to China to join the Defense Battle at Nanking in early 1938, with both dead and live pilots captured by the Japanese in the ensuing years.
-Japan did not pick the fight because their aim was still the silkworm-style eating-away against China’s territories.
+Japan did not pick the fight in Shanghai because their aim was still the silkworm-style eating-away against China’s territories.
 If you examine how wavering Japan was in attacking Qingdao, you would understand their psychology.
-Japan’s military was still controlled by their financial conglomerates which in turn valued their properties in Qingdao more than anything else, i.e., a weak spot that China figured out and then used to hold Japan at bayonet and avoided a Japanese landing to cut the waist of the Peking-Nanking Railway.
+Japan’s military was still controlled by their financial conglomerates which in turn valued their properties in Qingdao more than anything else, i.e., a weak spot that China figured out and then used to hold Japan at bay and avoided a Japanese landing to cut the waist of the Tientsin-Pukow Railway.
 See the point?

-As to Russians: They were saved by the Americans who gave USSR at least 20 billion US dollars.
+As to the Russians: They were saved by the Americans who gave the USSR at least 20 billion US dollars.
 At least.
-And, do not forget about the Acheson 2 billion c**p to China, and the real number, military wise, was like less than 0.5 billion to Chiang Kai-shek, and done in the way of “first arming China, and then disarming China” [e.g., no machine-gun bullets for the American weapons throughout 1946-1948].
-I don’t see any Russian bravery in resisting German.
-Just check out how many millions of Russian prisoners Germans had caught.
-The same 20 billion American lend lease weapons were then used for aiding CCP and N Korea, by the way.
+And, do not forget about the Acheson 2 billion craap to China, and the real number, military wise, was like less than 0.5 billion to Chiang Kai-shek, and done in the way of “first arming China, and then disarming China” [e.g., no machine-gun bullets for the American weapons throughout 1946-1948].
+I don’t see any Russian bravery in resisting the Germans.
+Just check out how many millions of the Russian prisoners the Germans had caught.
+The same 20 billion American lend lease weapons were then used for aiding the CCP and North Korea, by the way.